-- Assess detailed soil properties for each field such as soil texture, compaction, root zone depth, moisture retention and availability, and soil fertility.
+- Understand detailed soil properties for each field, such as soil texture, compaction, root zone depth, moisture retention and availability, and soil fertility.

-- View soil analysis for the top 48 inches (122 cm) of the field’s surface in 3D.
+- View soil analysis for up to the top 48 inches (122 cm) of the field’s surface in 3D.

-- Create variable rate application maps from the soil map to help maximize plant growth.
+- Work with your trusted advisor to create variable rate application maps from the soil map to help maximize plant growth.

 Types of SIS Maps

-SIS offers precise 3D soil models for dozens of soil physical and chemical characteristics including:
+SIS offers precise 3D soil analysis for dozens of soil physical and chemical characteristics including: